webbushka/scrollTable/README.md

 ###scrollBar
 *type: boolean*
 *default: true*
-Whether or not to account for the scroll bar
+Whether or not to account for the scroll bar (if false the scrollbar overlaps the content)

 ###scrollClass
 *type: string*